Eschatologue/CM_wiki/docs/spells/9th-level.md

 **Components:** V
 **Duration:** Instantaneous

 You utter a word of power that can compel one creature you can see within range to die instantly.
-If the creature you choose has 100 hit points or fewer, it dies.
+If the creature you choose has 100 Hit Points or fewer, it dies.
 Otherwise, the spell has no effect.

 ### Prismatic Wall
 *9th-level abjuration*